tsvilans/tas/README.md

 ## Fun

-This is where some tangent experimentation and learning happens.
+This is where some tangential experimentation and learning happens.
 This module contains implementations of various algorithms that I have come across and have used for certain things.
 This is a way to document them, keep them around, and try to flesh them out as more generic tools for future use.
 These include basic pseudo-implementations of Simulated Annealing, K-Means clustering, and Metropolis-Hastings.

 # Acknowledgements